Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

         the adjacency matrix of the graph, where a 1.0 entry in row :math:`u` and column :math:`v` indicates an edge :math:`(u,v)`.
         The user must also provide the two disjoint node sets as numpy arrays.
-The mod will return the adjacency matrix of the matching as a scipy sparse array.
+The Mod will return the adjacency matrix of the matching as a scipy sparse array.

         .. testcode:: bipartite_matching_sp